GooTechnologies/learn/tutorials/create/index.md

 ---
 title: Create Tutorials
+subtitle: Tutorials for various parts of Create
 weight: 1000
 indent: 0
 ---

-Tutorials for various parts of Create.
+Here you can find the tutorials that various aspects of Goo Create directly.
+Select one of the tutorials on the navigation bar to get started!